seanpmaxwell/overnight/src/jwt/README.md

 <br>

-If you do not set these environment variables
+If you do not set these environment variables a default value of '3 days' will be set for the expiration time and a random string will be generated for the secret.
+The random string is fine for development but do not use it for production.
+Every time you restart the server the secret will change and all logins will become invalid.

 #### Create your controller